Getting Off the Beaten Path in Prague

 Vyšehrad – Prague’s Second Castle

 Sitting high atop a lofty hill overlooking the south of Prague, Vysehrad towers over the city.
 Visit this ancient compound to check out it truly massive walls, the beautiful park contained within which surrounds a gorgeous cathedral.
+Honestly this castle and it’s walled complex should account at one of Prague’s top attractions but for some reason a lot of tourists never make it over here.

 Vsyehrad’s beauty does not wane with the seasons.
 In warmer weather enjoy a frothy pint at one of the beer gardens, and catch a lazy sunset.
 In the fall come for the turning foliage and a matching red rooftop view of the city.